-- 1. Summary - 2.
-High growth rates for HFCs will cause significant warming - 3.
-Phasing down HFCs will prevent significant warming - 4.
-Phasing down HFCs will catalyze significant gains in energy efficiency and additional climate benefits from CO2 reductions - 5.
-Energy efficient alternatives to HFCs are available for all major sectors - 6.
-Business support is growing to phase down HFCs and many companies are already taking action - 7.
-National and regional policy support is growing to phase down HFCs - 8.
-The Montreal Protocol has the experience and expertise to phase down HFCs - 9.
-The consensus is growing to amend the Montreal Protocol to phase down HFCs - 10.
-Conclusion
+1. Summary 2.
+High growth rates for HFCs will cause significant 3.
+Phasing down HFCs will prevent significant warming9 4.
+Phasing down HFCs will catalyze significant gains in 12 energy efficiency and additional climate benefits from $CO_2$ reductions 5.
+Energy efficient alternatives to HFCs are available 6.
+Business support is growing to phase down HFCs and 21 many companies are already taking action 7.
+National and regional policy support is growing to phase 24 down HFCs 8.
+The Montreal Protocol has the experience and expertise 27 to phase down HFCs $$ 9.
+The consensus is growing to amend the Montreal 10.
+Conclusion Fig ures and Tables

-Figures and Tables
+Fig. 1: Projected growth in HFCs and climate forcing......7 from emissions

-- Fig. 1: Projected growth in HFCs and climate forcing from emissions - Fig. 2: By 2050 forcing from HFCs could equal 20-25% of the growth of CO2 forcing since 2000 - Fig. 3: 21st Century warming prevented by SLCP and CO2 mitigation - Fig. 4: Climate protection from the Montreal Protocol and Kyoto Protocol - Fig. 5: Map of countries with existing HFC regulations - Fig. 6: Projected HFC emission reductions from Micronesian and North American proposals - Fig. 7: Map showing majority of world expressing support for HFC phase down, through March 2014 - Table 1: 500-megawat power plants avoided by 2020 from super-efficient room A/C - Table 2: Indicative list of low-GWP alternatives to high-GWP HFCs - Table 3: Examples of corporate reductions of HFCs - Table 4: Select national and sub-national HFC regulations
+Fig. 2: By 2050 forcing from HFCs could equal 20-25%8 of the growth of $\rm CO_2$ forcing since 2000 Fig. 3: $21^{\rm st}$ Century warming that can be prevented by 10 mitigating SLCPs and $\rm CO_2$ Fig. 4: Climate protection from the Montreal Protocol 11 and Kyoto Protocol Fig. 5: Map of countries with existing HFC regulations24 Fig. 6: Projected HFC emission reductions from Table 1: 500-megawat power plants avoided by 202015 from super-efficient room air conditioners Table 2: Indicative list of low-GWP alternatives to Table 3: Examples of corporate reductions of HFCs Table 4: Select national and sub-national HFC regulations26 Appendi ix